divi243/100-days-of-code/log.md

 Thoughts : A good day to recollect on my testing knowledge, i read and recollected few topics in testing.
 Successfully launched the demo site and learned well about some commands

 Time -3 hours

+### Day 19: September 1st 2020

+**Today's Progress**: Tried hackerrank problem to count the number of distinct pairs in an array whose difference is a number "k".
+Was satisfied as i could solve it on my own, made use of for loops first to grab each element find difference then check if they satisfy the condition, if so increment count.